 On receipt of your application to study this course you will be invited to attend an admissions interview to discuss the course and its requirements further.

-During this course you will study 14 mandatory units and a number of optional this units.
-As well as classroom delivery, you will also undertake placement in a real work environment with a minimum requirement of 175 hours over 2 years.
+During this 2 year course you will study 14 mandatory units and a number of optional this units.
+As well as classroom delivery, you will also undertake placement in a real work environment with a minimum requirement of 175 hours over the 2 years.

 Mandatory units include: